Should I Apply for Child Benefit or Child Allowance?

 If you and your spouse jointly assess your taxes, half of your child allowances will be applied to your joint income when you submit your tax return.
 This means that each of you can benefit from the tax exemption together.

-Number of Child Allowance 1.0: Do I Change Child Allowance?
+Number of Child Allowance 1.0: Can/Should I Change the Child Allowance?

 If you and your partner have two children, there is a child allowance of 1.0 in your wage tax deduction criteria.
 This means that each of you receives an exemption of 0.5 for each child.